Ivip - a scalable routing and addressing architecture for the Internet

 Robin Whittle, First Principles, Rosanna, Vic, Australia

-Steven Russert (previously of) Boeing Phantom Works, Seattle, WA, USA
+Steven Russert (formerly of) Boeing Phantom Works, Seattle, WA, USA

 Some illustrations (using DITR - Default ITRs in the DFZ - previously known as OITRDs):